chdsbd/kodiak/docs/docs/troubleshooting.md

 This state where the branch has been merged but the pull request remains open would trigger Kodiak to erroneously merge in the pull request multiple times, as we've seen in [#397](https://github.com/chdsbd/kodiak/issues/397).
 To prevent this behavior Kodiak will disable itself on a pull request if it encounters an internal server error when merging a pull request.

+If Kodiak set the `disable_bot_label` label (default "kodiak:disabled") on your pull request you can remove the label to re-enable Kodiak.
+GitHub API instability is usually brief.

 Related issues: [#398](https://github.com/chdsbd/kodiak/pull/398), [#397](https://github.com/chdsbd/kodiak/issues/397)